gsdeange/psAPI/README.md

 Use Instructions:
   Browser use:
-    Go to browser and type "http://127.0.0.1:8000/"
+    Go to browser and type "http://127.0.0.1:8000/".
     You will now see all of the returned processes in JSON format

    Swagger UI:
-      Go to browser and type "http://127.0.0.1:8000/docs"
+      Go to browser and type "http://127.0.0.1:8000/docs".
       You will now see a Swagger UI with 3 different options for use
         - Default
         - Filtering
         - Sorting

 Note: To use each of the features, click the 'GET' box and then 'try it out' on the right hand side of the expanded box

 Filtering:
     We can function the process data using a query string inputted by the user.
 Sorting is also available aftering filtering the data
     Required:
         q: query string to filter the data

-        All
+        Format example: PID == 6 & User == "root"

+        Basic boolean operations are supported, you must use double quotes for name queries ie. User == "<name>"

+        Supported Fields:
+          - User
+          - Group
+          - PID
+          - CPU
+          - MEM
+          - RSS
+          - STAT
+          - Weekday
+          - Month
+          - Day
+          - Time
+          - Year
+          - Elapsed
+          - Command